amolvaze/Scroll/README.md

 A certain condition inside this function is used to check whether an user has reached to bottom of the web page or not.

-Conclusion: - Most of the social networking site makes use of it like Facebook, LinkedIn.
+Conclusion: - Most of the social networking sites like Facebook, LinkedIn make use of it .